About Us

 San Antonio Zoo History

-San Antonio’s first zoo consisted of a collection of animals assembled in San Pedro Park in the 1800s.
-In 1914, Colonel George W. Brackenridge, donated buffalo, elk, deer, monkeys, a pair of lions, and four bears on land he had deeded over to the city in what is now known as Brackenridge Park.
-This collection became the San Antonio Zoo.
+San Antonio’s first zoo consisted of animals assembled in San Pedro Park in the 1800s.
+In 1914, Colonel George W. Brackenridge donated buffalo, elk, deer, monkeys, two lions, and four bears on land he had deeded to the city in what is now known as Brackenridge Park.
+These animals were the original residents of San Antonio Zoo.

 2022 Annual Report